Skip to main content

 InputCommentsDefault

-Invoice IDThe unique identifier of the invoice.
+Invoice IDThe unique identifier for the invoice.

 TimeoutThe maximum time a client will await a response (in milliseconds).